Click here for a briefer version of the tale and its interpretation

 Then yang became mental discrimination and mental creation.

 Paradoxically, it was Rona who caused this development.
 What does this mean?
 When a complex threatens to swallow me up and I must face it, then my power of discrimination becomes more conscious.
 On the extraverted side I must learn to counter another's manipulations, or bullying, or blurring of boundaries.
 On the introverted side I must learn to counter my own compulsions and self destruction.
 Thus my yang develops.

 The story ends with Tahiki of the red skin.
 Tahiki made the island of Tahiti, so he created a firm stand-point.
 He created lightening which is piercing light.
 Both these images show that Tahiki created consciousness.

 Remember that Tahiki achieved much while doing everything correctly, as a Polynesian aristocrat should.

 So Tahiki wss an ego ideal.
 He was sensitive to the customs of his tribe.

 Maori man.
 Topknot with feathers and a bone comb, full facial moko, a greenstone earring, a tiki and a flax cloak.
 Sketched 1769 by Sydney Parkinson (1745-1771), artist on Cook's first voyage to New Zealand.

 Photo: Parkinson, Sydney.
 A journal of a voyage to the South Seas.
 London, 1784.

 Tahaki demonstrates that yang becomes related when it is differentiated from yin.
-That he is handsome and admired by women confirms that yang and yin are now in right relationship.
+That he was handsome and admired by women confirms that yang and yin were now in right relationship.

 In sum, the story of Rona shows the development, out of narcissism, of a new level of consciousness,